juliogomez/netdevops/README.md

 * Common setup: connect to all devices included in your testbed.
 * Test cases: learn about all BGP sessions in each device, check their status and build a table to represent that info.
 If there are neighbors _not in a established state_ the test will fail and signal this condition in an error message.

-In order to run it you will first need to install `git` on your pyATS container, clone an examples repo, install a tool to create nice text tables (_tabulate_), go into the directory and execute the _job_:
+In order to run it you will first need to install `git` on your pyATS container, clone a repo with additional examples, install a tool to create nice text tables (_tabulate_), go into the directory and execute the _job_:

 ```
 $ docker run -it --rm -v $PWD:/pyats/demos/ ciscotestautomation/pyats:latest-alpine ash